“Waking up to who you are

 requires letting go

 of who you imagine yourself to be.”

 ~ Alan Watts ~

 A day-long retreat exploring some Buddhist principles and practices for waking up to everyday life; particularly – but not exclusively – for awakening from addictions and compulsions; and some practices for healing the Heart-Mind in everyday life.

-The next one-day ‘Waking Up’ retreat will be on January 8th, 2017 at Sunyata Buddhist Centre – my 60th birthday – which is evidence in itself that everyone and everything changes.
+The one-day ‘Waking Up’ retreat on January 8th, 2017 at Sunyata Buddhist Centre – my 60th birthday – is evidence in itself that everyone and everything changes.
 I started drinking when I was 13-years old and by the time I reached my early twenties I was resigned to drinking myself to death; I didn’t expect or care to live beyond the age of 30.
 Things change.
-I didn’t stop drinking until I was 39 but it is never too late, so now I have largely enjoyed 21 clean and sober years.
-Come and join me for some sitting, some walking, some talking and some cake.
+I didn’t stop drinking until I was 39 but it is never too late, never!
+Now I have largely enjoyed 21 clean and sober years.
+So, come and join me for some sitting, for some walking, and even for some talking.

 Everyone on the Buddhist path is waking up – or in recovery – from greed, from hatred and from delusion; these are the inherent pre-conditions, biases and distortions of all human beings.
 For some of us these factors manifest in our lives – to a greater or lesser degree – as particular cravings or aversions, or as a sense of unwholeness and disquiet; and always these mind-states are accompanied by an awful lot of confusion!